 What you can do

-Even if you are doing everything right, it is going to take time to rank on the first page of Google.
+Even if you are doing everything right, it will take time to rank on the first page of Google.
 According to ahrefs, the page that ranks #1 on Google has an average age of 3 years, and only about 22% of the lucky pages are created within one year.
-Be persistent and be patient.
+Be persistent and patient.

 #3 Reputable Merchants are selective with affiliate Marketers